davified/ga-hack-day/README.md

 - We can provide the above categories/buckets as an initial starting point for participants.
 They will be responsible for coming up with the problem statement and deciding on their implementation strategy.
 There can be more than one group in a category/bucket, and participants are welcome to add new categories/buckets (so long as they build it in a group)

 - To encourage the fun aspect and to prevent people from getting overly competitive, there won't be a "winner" per se.
-There will be prizes/goodies (e.g. GA course credits, co-working space vouchers)
+We can still have prizes/goodies (e.g. GA course credits, co-working space vouchers) and maybe categorical (i.e. non-ordinal) awards (e.g. 'most creative award', 'least-number-of-lines-of-code award', 'craziest idea award', etc)

 - This theme / approach is cool because: